Multi-scale Cascaded Foundation Model for Whole-body Organs-at-risk Segmentation: Related Work

 \subsection{Cascaded Networks for Medical Image Segmentation}

-In recent years, cascade networks have gained considerable attention in medical image segmentation.
-These networks concatenate multiple modules, each handling specific subtasks, gradually improving overall segmentation performance.
-Cascade networks can integrate feature information at different scales and decompose tasks into multiple stages for optimization, with each stage utilizing feature representations from the preceding stage \cite{ref31}.
-Information propagation is achieved through mechanisms such as skip connections and attention mechanisms.
-In experimental validation, cascade networks have demonstrated effectiveness and superiority in medical image segmentation tasks, offering significant potential as diagnostic and therapeutic tools in clinical medicine.
+In recent years, cascade networks have become prominent in medical image segmentation.
+These networks concatenate multiple modules to handle specific subtasks, improving segmentation performance gradually.
+By integrating feature information at different scales and decomposing tasks into multiple stages, cascade networks optimize segmentation through mechanisms like skip connections and attention mechanisms \cite{ref39}.
+Experimental results show that cascade networks are effective and often superior for medical image segmentation, with consistent gains in Dice and HD95 across diverse benchmarks (e.g., cardiac structures, and tumor/OARs delineation)\cite{ref40}.
+Beyond accuracy, cascaded designs improve robustness to domain shifts and small, low-contrast targets, translating into more reliable auto-contouring and reduced manual correction time in clinical workflows—thereby offering tangible benefits for diagnostics, radiotherapy planning, and longitudinal treatment assessment\cite{ref41,ref42}.

-Recently, the CASCADE model introduced a novel attention-based decoder that learns local (contextual) relationships between pixels, addressing the shortcomings of Transformer models in learning local relationships.
-G-CASCADE \cite{ref32} refines multi-stage feature maps generated by a hierarchical Transformer encoder through graph convolutional blocks, contributing to improved accuracy and robustness of segmentation results through progressive refinement.
-The Cascaded MERIT \cite{ref31} model improves generalization capability by introducing a multiscale self-attention mechanism.
-Traditional single-scale self-attention mechanisms may not effectively capture multiscale information in images, whereas Cascaded MERIT computes self-attention at multiple scales to comprehensively understand image features, thereby enhancing model performance.
-MCANet proposes a multi-scale cross-axis attention mechanism that efficiently captures information from different sizes and shapes of lesion regions or organs in medical images.
-By computing dual cross attentions between two parallel axial attentions, better global information capture is achieved, facilitating accurate segmentation of target areas in medical images.
+The CASCADE model introduces an attention-based decoder that captures local pixel-wise dependencies, addressing a known limitation of Transformer architectures.
+G-CASCADE~\cite{ref43} employs graph-convolution blocks to refine hierarchical Transformer encoder features, improving segmentation accuracy and robustness.
+The Cascaded MERIT \cite{ref38} model improves generalization by employing a multiscale self-attention mechanism, which better captures multiscale information than traditional single-scale attention mechanisms.
+MCANet~\cite{ref44} employs multi-scale cross-axis attention to model lesions and organs with heterogeneous sizes and shapes, strengthening global context and enabling precise target segmentation.

+Distinguished from existing studies, our method offers enhanced multi-scale modeling, demonstrating leading performance and generalization in robust multi-dataset evaluations.